obsidian-tasks-group/obsidian-tasks/docs/getting-started/index.md

 Warning
 {: .label .label-yellow}
-Tasks can only render inline footnotes.
+Tasks can only render **inline footnotes**.
 Regular footnotes are not supported.

 ```markdown
 -   [ ] This is a task^[with a working inline footnote]